Beijing China Travel Guide

 Autumn (September-October): Ideal travel time.
 Pleasant temperatures (10-20°C), often clear skies, low humidity.

-Winter (November-March): Cold and dry (-5 to 5°C, often colder than 0°c).
+Winter (November-March): Cold and dry (-5 to 5°C, often below freezing).
 Minimal precipitation, usually light snow.
 Often features increased air pollution or haze due to heating.

-Great Wall Hiking: Spring and Autumn offer nice weather and unobstructed views, ideal for trekking.
+Great Wall Hiking: Spring and Autumn offer comfortable temperatures and clear views, ideal for trekking.

 Visits To temples & Outdoor Sightseeing: Autumn provides pleasant weather for exploring historical sites and gardens.

-Indoor Activities (Museums, Shopping): The winter season provides a refuge from the cold and pollution.
+Indoor Activities (Museums, Shopping): Winter offers a refuge from the cold and pollution.
 Summer offers escape from heat and rain in air-conditioned spaces.
-Winter can offer beautiful snow-covered landscapes, though these are not as frequent in the city center.
+Winter can offer beautiful snow-covered landscapes, though these are rarer in the city center.

 Air Quality Index (AQI)